evkx/evkx.github.io/content/models/peugot/208/E-208/_index.md

 ---
 title: Peugot E-208
 linktitle: "E-208"
 description: "Peugot E-208 is an all-electric crossover with a WLTP range of up to 400 km (249 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true